 Top Athletic Program: Princeton

-In terms of athletics, Princeton is undoubtedly the top Ivy League school in recent history.
+We typically look at Ivy League rankings in terms of academics and acceptance rates, but what about sports?
+In terms of athletics, Princeton University is undoubtedly the top Ivy League school in recent history, according to AP polls.
 With 24 NCAA national championships, the highest average ranking across the top Ivy sports, and the most Ivy League titles of all time, Princeton is currently fielding the best Ivy League University athletics program in the league.

 Princeton’s basketball team is one of the best-known athletic teams in the entire Ivy League.
-Under the direction of head coach Pete Carill, the Tiger perfected the “Princeton Offense”, a strategy that allowed Princeton to lead the nation in scoring defense from 1989 to 2000.
+Under the direction of head coach Pete Carill, the Tiger perfected the “Princeton Offense.”
+This is a strategy that allowed Princeton to lead the nation in scoring defense from 1989 to 2000.
 Princeton’s basketball team has appeared in 25 NCAA tournaments and has won both six Eastern Intercollegiate Basketball League championships as well as 27 Ivy League championships.
 They hold one of the oldest college athletic rivalries in history (with Yale, since 1902), though for the last few decades, their chief threat has risen out of the University of Pennsylvania’s strong team.
-From 1955-2005, Princeton secured a winning record each season.
+From 1955-2005, Princeton secured a record of win seasons.
 The women’s basketball team is likewise the strongest in the Ivy League, having won sixteen Ivy League championships in its time as an NCAA program.

 Some controversy exists regarding the validity of championships won in the early years of football (with Princeton insisting they’ve won 28 championships, and the NCAA recognizing only 15), but it is unquestionable that Princeton is and has been a strong contender on the football field.
 Princeton is well known for their historic rivalry that has almost lasted as long as the game of football itself: against Rutgers, the first team they ever played.
 Their rivalries against other Ivy League football programs such as Harvard, Yale, and Penn, are also famous, with games against these teams drawing massive crowds and viewerships.

 Princeton had been the number-one men’s track team in the Ivies for the past five years, and in four of the last five years, has been the first place team in women’s tennis, lacrosse, and volleyball.
-The differentiating factor at Princeton is that they not only perform extremely well in the biggest and most popular Ivy League sports (basketball and football, which garner the highest viewership and media buzz), but they also produce strong contenders in nearly every team they field, performing well regardless of the size and popularity of the sport.
-Are you proud to be a Tiger?
-Start framing your Princeton diploma frame today!
+The differentiating factor at Princeton?
+They not only perform extremely well in the biggest and most popular Ivy League sports (basketball and football, which garner the highest viewership and media buzz).
+In fact, they also produce strong contenders in nearly every team they field, performing well regardless of the size and popularity of the sport.
+If you are proud to be a Tiger, be sure to start framing your Princeton diploma frame today.

-A close runner-up, Harvard distinguishes itself not only as one of the premier academic universities in the world but also as an athletic powerhouse.
+A close runner-up in school ranks, Harvard distinguishes itself as one of the premier academic universities in the world.
+Among Ivy League institutions, it’s also an athletic powerhouse.
 With an endowment able to attract and retain some of the top athletic talents in the nation, Harvard’s long history in the world of Ivy League sports teams puts it high on our list of top Ivy League schools.

-Harvard is best known for their football team, the Harvard Crimson football team.
-Crimson fans know and love their team for their boisterous games and historic stadium.
+Harvard is best known for their Harvard Crimson football team.
+Crimson fans know their team is most recognized for its boisterous games and historic stadium.
 In fact, the U-shaped Harvard stadium is the oldest in the country, having been built in 1903.
 Considered a strong contender for the best Ivy League football team, the Harvard Crimsons have won 13 national championships and inducted no less than 20 athletes into the College Football Hall of Fame.
 Their team is the eighth winningest team in college football history.
 This Ivy League school also made Ivy sports history by fielding the first African-American college football player—William H. Lewis.

 In addition to its well-developed football program, Harvard’s hockey team is one of the oldest intercollegiate teams in history.
 Their first game took place in January of 1898 against Brown University and sparked a rivalry that is now one of the oldest in intercollegiate hockey.
 In terms of hockey rivalries, however, Harvard is better-known for their rivalry against Cornell: though Harvard’s rivalry with Brown is the longest standing, Harvard’s twice-seasonal matchups against Cornell are some of the most highly anticipated games in all of Ivy League athletics, with both schools boasting powerful teams and storied legacies.